ros2/rosbag2/docs/design/repeat_transient_local_messages_during_recording.md

      recording and not playback.
    - `--repeat-tl` is more concise and consistent with ROS 1 `--repeat-latched`, but less descriptive. `--repeat-transient-local` is more explicit but verbose.
-   - Proposed: `--repeat-tl` for brevity, with clear documentation and examples to explain the feature and its relation to Transient Local durability.
-This strikes a balance between familiarity and clarity while keeping the CLI concise.
+   - Proposed: `--repeat-transient-local` as a more concise and explicit option.
+Users got confused with the `--repeat-tl` and don't understand what does it mean.

-2. Should we support regex patterns in `--repeat-tl` (e.g., `/tf_*`)?
+2. Should we support regex patterns in `--repeat-transient-local` (e.g., `/tf_*`)?
    - Deferred to future work based on user feedback.
 Initial implementation focuses on explicit topic names for simplicity and clarity.